VSC-DDK-Workshop/gh-copilot-demo/DEVDAYS-WORKSHOP.md

     1. Delete the existing `album-viewer` folder.
     2. In the Copilot Chat view (in Agent Mode), enter the following prompt, making sure to reference the API files you created in the previous step:

+        ```markdown
+        Create a new nodejs api named album-api to manage music albums.
+        Create all basic routes to list, get, add, update and delete albums.

+        Create a collection with sample data.
+        Data are kept in memory for the moment no need to database.

+        Add unit tests and run it
         ```
-        Create a new Vue app named album-app to manage music albums, using the album api #file:album-api/albumRoutes.js #file:album-api/albumModel.js
-        Create a splashscreen, a view for all routes, and a burger menu to navigate.
-        ```

     3. Let Copilot work its magic!
-It will generate the entire Vue.js application structure and code.
+It will create the necessary files and structure.
+Monitor the progress and provide additional instructions if needed.

 ### Extending Copilot (5 mins)